Check out my first novel, midnight's simulacra!

 Macrodesign

-The dryer would be printed, rather than cast from metal or injection moulded, because I have access to a good 3D printer.
-Most electronics have difficulties working over 60℃, let alone at 150℃, so I'd need to keep them thermally isolated from the heating area.
-This mandates a two-chamber design.
+The dryer will be printed, rather than cast from metal or injection moulded, because I have access to a good 3D printer.
+Most electronics have difficulties working over 60℃, let alone at 150℃, so I need to keep them thermally isolated from the heating area.
+This suggests a two-chamber design.
 Unless one uses a circular heating element, the spool must be rotated for even heating.
-Filament dryers usually stand the spool up, but I wanted to lay it down, figuring it would be easier to rotate this way (plus harder to knock over) at the cost of occupying greater area.
+Filament dryers usually stand the spool up, but I want to lay it down, figuring it would be easier to rotate this way (plus harder to knock over) at the cost of occupying greater area.
 Having decided this, a hot box atop a cool chamber is an obvious choice.
-I wanted fans, both to actively cool the electronics, and to remove moisture cooked out of the filament.
-Recirculating the exhaust would be undesirable, so fans needed to be on different sides of the device, and I'd need air to flow up and into the hotbox from the coolbox.
-Given the need for thermal isolation, there would be a divider between the two chambers.
-This pretty much mandates printing them as distinct pieces (the floor would otherwise need be printed with supports).
+I want fans, both to actively cool the electronics, and to remove moisture cooked out of the filament.
+Intake of the exhaust is undesirable, so fans need to be on different sides of the device, and I'll need air to flow up and into the hotbox from the coolbox.
+Given the need for thermal isolation, there will be a divider between the two chambers.
+This pretty much mandates printing them as distinct pieces (the dividing floor will otherwise need be printed with supports).

-Weighing the spool meant it must be supported by the load cell.
+Weighing the spool means it must be supported by the load cell.
 Accurate measurements require minimizing the load on the cell due to other structures, isolating the load cell from heat and airflow (and correcting for them otherwise), and keeping the spool centered.
-The load cell would thus need be kept in the center of the bottom chamber, ideally high up (to minimize load due to spool support).
+The load cell will thus need be kept in the center of the bottom chamber, ideally high up to minimize load due to spool support.
 The load cell can't rotate, since it has wires connecting it to the amplifier (and subsequently the MCU).
 The heavy motor can't be supported by the load cell.
-A gear would thus be necessary to transfer torque from a motor to the spool platform.
-So atop the load cell would be a coupling for a bearing, a shaft, a gear, and a platform for the spool.
-These components could all be printed distinctly, and joined by the shaft.
-The bearing would then sit in the coupling (likewise printed on its own), which would be screwed into the load cell.
+A gear will thus be necessary to transfer torque from a motor to the spool platform.
+So atop the load cell will be a coupling holding a bearing, a gear, and a platform for the spool.
+These components can all be printed distinctly, and joined together, eliminating the need for supports.
+The bearing will then sit in the coupling (likewise printed on its own), which will be screwed into the load cell.

 1kg spools tend to be about 70mm thick.
-This suggested use of 80mm fans, especially since I had several Noctua NF-A8s on hand.
-Each chamber would thus be about 90mm tall.
-Diameter of the hotbox would need be about 21cm; I'd already decided it should be a cylinder so that the spool doesn't have room to move.
-I needed to fit an AC adapter, a perfboard/PCB, the central column, and a motor into the coolbox; ideally this wouldn't require more area than the hotbox (I wanted the AC adapter inside since I'd need run AC to the heating element directly, and didn't want to split the AC outside the device).
-If the motor was mounted perpendicular to the column, a worm gear would allow orthogonal transfer of torque.
+This suggests use of 80mm fans, especially since I have several Noctua NF-A8s on hand.
+Each chamber will thus be about 90mm tall.
+Diameter of the hotbox will need be about 21cm to accommodate typical spools, and it will be a cylinder so that the spool doesn't have room to move.
+I need to fit an AC adapter, a perfboard/PCB, the central column, and a motor into the coolbox; ideally this won't require more area than the hotbox (I want the AC adapter inside since I'll need run AC to the heating element directly, and don't want to split the dangerous 120V AC outside the device).
+If the motor is mounted perpendicular to the column, a worm gear will facilitate orthogonal transfer of torque to the central shaft.
+If the motor is standing vertically, I'd probably want to use a belt.

 Basically, I want something like this (not drawn to scale): Macro design